Adrien Ries

-Adrien Ries (14 July 1933 – 10 October 1991) was a Luxembourgian economist.
+Adrien Ries (14 July 1933 – 10 October 1991) was a Luxembourgish economist.
 Much of his work revolved around transport economics, particularly the automobile, and the spatial implications of economic activity.
 He was also responsible for coining the idea of 'Nordstad', a unified urban area in northern Luxembourg to decentralize economic activity from Luxembourg City and the Red Lands.
-From 1982 to 1966 he worked for the European Commission as an economist.
+From 1982 to 1996 he worked for the European Commission as an economist.
 He was also known as an avid hiker and author.